sts10/csafe/readme.markdown

 ## Related projects by me that may interest you

 [Tidy](https://github.com/sts10/tidy) is a Rust command-line tool that cleans and combines word lists.
-Notably, it can also optionally remove ["prefix" words](https://en.wikipedia.org/wiki/Prefix_code).
-It's my understanding that a word list that does not have any prefix words is "compound-safe", as I define that term below.
-And while removing all prefix words may remove more words than strictly necessary to guarantee compound-safety, it's a simpler concept to understand and check for, and thus likely better for actually vetting a word list for use without word separators than this project.
+Notably, it can make a list uniquely decodable by a handful of different methods.
+Again, I would urge serious users to use Tidy rather than this program.

 Also, CSafe is an updated version of [this project](https://github.com/sts10/compound-passphrase-list-safety-checker) if you want to check that out.